 Thanks to intuitive controls, resource planners reduce scheduling to a matter of minutes – letting you allocate, edit and reassign tasks between colleagues with a simple click and drag.
 By seeing everyone’s schedule alongside each other, you can also ensure project work is distributing fairly across all your resources.
 The best also include a daily hours cap, so you don’t allocate work beyond anyone’s capacity.

 It can be used to help you identify internal efficiencies and risks that set deadlines back, track how you spend project budget across resources, and monitor a project’s billable to non-billable ratio.
-All these insights are essential for helping you understand your resource needs, so you can scale them up or down as necessary for future projects.
+In addition to setting more profitable rates, all these insights are essential for helping you understand your resource needs, so you can scale them up or down as necessary for future projects.